 While it’s true that some Nassau County residents don’t consistently grieve their property tax assessments every year, your chance of maximally reducing your property taxes is enhanced by consistent and regular filing.
 In this article, we’ll explain why it’s recommended that you grieve your property tax assessment each and every time the County gives you a window of opportunity to do so.
-This year the time period runs from January 2 to March 2.
+In general, baring any extensions, the time period to sign up runs from September 1st to March 1st.

 Grieving is Truth-Telling

 Just as the right of appeal is enshrined in our legal system, the right to grieve your property tax assessment is necessary in Nassau County.
 The mere fact that the County’s Department of Assessment claims that your property is “worth X” doesn’t mean that this claim is written in stone.
-Grieving — either on your own or with the aid of a professional property tax grievance representative such as Maidenbaum — gives you an opportunity to gather relevant facts and make a strong case that the County’s assessment of your property needs to be reduced.
+Challenging your assessment, a/k/a “grieving” — either on your own or with the aid of a professional property tax grievance representative such as Maidenbaum — gives you an opportunity to gather relevant facts and make a strong case that the County’s assessment of your property needs to be reduced.

 Why Some Homeowners Don’t Consistently Grieve

-Some homeowners are under the mistaken assumption that if they have previously filed a tax grievance they don’t need to do so each year.
-Unfortunately, this is not the case, since each year is reviewed independently, and past success doesn’t preclude a challenge in the future.
+Some homeowners are under the mistaken assumption that if they have previously filed a tax grievance, they don’t need to do so each year.
+This is not the case!
+Each year is reviewed independently, and past success doesn’t preclude a challenge in the future.
 In addition, Nassau County’s property tax system is complicated, and there are lengthy and often confusing lag times between important dates and milestones.
-For example, the County recently published its current tentative assessment roll in January 2020 for the 2021/22 tax year.
-Absent the filing of a grievance, the fair market values established in this assessment will be used to determine the amount of the check the homeowner must cut to the County in October, 2021 – some nineteen (19) months later.
+For example, the County publishes its tentative assessment roll in January of each year.
+Absent the filing of a grievance by March 1st (the deadline) of that same year, the fair market values established in this tentative assessment will become final and will be used to determine the tax amount the homeowner must pay to the County in October of the following year– some nineteen (19) months later.

-Unfortunately, if the homeowner waits until the dollar impact is known, it’s too late to grieve, which means that his/her fair market value is locked in for that particular tax year.
-It’s important for homeowners to understand that and think of a grievance as a protective action, and not a reactive one.
+Some homeowners may think they will simply wait until the actual tax dollar amount is known before, they choose to challenge their assessment.
+Unfortunately, since the deadline to file for a specific tax year is many months before actual tax rates and dollar amounts are known, it will be too late to grieve for that particular tax year.
+It’s important for homeowners to understand this concept and think of a grievance as a protective action, and not a reactive one.

 Grieve Now, Grieve Often, and Win

 A far better course of action is to grieve your assessment when you are given the opportunity each year.
-Errors in the assessment process can crop up for all kinds of reasons, and it’s your job (or your representative’s, if you choose Maidenbaum to represent you), to ferret out each and every source of error that might result in an inflated assessment.
+Errors in the assessment process can crop up for all kinds of reasons, and it’s your job (or your representative’s, if you ), to ferret out each and every source of error that might result in an inflated assessment.

 Grieving Consistently is a Long-Term Money-Saving Strategy